T-SKI

 | Back to Main Page | Back to Past Members Page |

-During his tenure with The Professors, T-ski wass Professor and Chair of the Computer Science Department at Rutgers University.
+During his tenure with The Professors, T-ski was Professor and Chair of the Computer Science Department at Rutgers University.
 He was a founding father of the band and the driving force behind the raw and hard-edged early Professors sound.
-T-ski contributed such original songs as "Unabomer," Dark andStormy Day, "You Haven't Hurt Me" (inspired by Smokin' Joe Kubek), and Crap.
+T-ski contributed such original songs as Unabomer, Dark andStormy Day, and Crap.

 In the move that shocked the music world, T-ski left the band in December 1997 to pursue solo projects.
 In an exclusive interview given to the New Jersey Star Ledger, T-ski announced that he is composing an album of "heavy-metal cyber-anthems" (see Kevin Coughlin, April 6, 1998, Rutgers is teaching Web Sites How to Talk.
 New Jersey Star Ledger, Tech Section, p.
 21, 24).
 His 21-year old son, M-Ski, is quoted as saying "It's not bad, Dad, but you've got to scream more."
 There is also some incidental material in the article referring to T-Ski's work as a computer scientist.